-Daan Roosegaarde is an innovator, an environmentalist and somebody who can’t stand to hear the phrase “this can’t be done.”
+Daan Roosegaarde is an innovative environmentalist.
 He is the founder and owner of Studio Roosegaarde, where he has worked on several groundbreaking creative projects with his team of designers and engineers.

 One of the recent projects to come out of the Studio is the Smog Free Tower.
 This machine-meets-sculpture works like an monumental vacuum cleaner, cleaning the surrounding air.
 Polluted air is pulled in to the structure, the pollution is filtered out, and then clean air is released.

 Studio Roosegaarde has worked on many projects.
 They have just launched energy-harvesting kites, that can produce 20-100 kilowatts per hour by being pushed and pulled by the wind.
 They have also launched light emitting bicycle paths which glow all night after charging under sunlight.

 In this interview, Daan Roosegaarde shares his ideas, his projects and his thoughts about our collective future.

 Daan Roosegaarde: I’m a mathematician, artist, architect and engineer.
 A lot of people told me that what I was doing could never be done.
 My job is to prove them wrong.
 I like making things to improve the world around me.
 It’s about connecting very practical and very poetic elements together to show what our future can look like.

 Q. What kind of impact you hope to see from your work?

 DR: I think we live in a world with money and technology available but we lack imagination.
 For example, if you read the book Drawdown by Paul Hawken, you can find 150 inventions to reverse climate change.
 Everything is already there but we are not doing it, why?